Ranking the X-Men films from Worst to best

 Director: James Mangold

-While I do think “Logan” is a good film, it feels surprisingly repetitive after “The Wolverine” where <again> Logan is becoming powerless and mourns his personal losses.
-Despite portraying the character eight times, Hugh Jackman can still do wonders with Wolverine though.
+Although “Logan” is a good film, it seems surprisingly repetitive after “The Wolverine” where <again> Logan is becoming powerless and mourns his personal losses.
+Hugh Jackman though can still do wonders with this character.
 With an interesting backdrop to unfold the action which bears a more personal touch by putting everyone’s favorite (and most violent) mutant in a different genre - a road movie, Jackman is complemented by an excellent Patrick Stewart who counterbalances the rather simplified material with a dignified performance.
 Shot beautifully by John Mathieson, when Logan gets loose, he gets really loose in short outbursts of violence that would not feel out of place in a Scorsese movie.
-Nevertheless, a strong focus on Wolverine’s paternal side is where truly the film excels adding successfully several psychological layers making “Logan” a serious drama rather than a full-blown swan song for the titular superhero.
+Its focus on Logan’s paternal side further adds a dramatic layer to differentiate it enough from the pile of the now overcroweded market of superhero flicks.

 Best moment: Logan (finally) makes peace.